usnistgov/ARIAC/docs/competition/trials.rst

 Configuration Files
 ==============================

 Configuration files are described in the YAML format.
 YAML is a human-readable data serialization format.
 It is commonly used for configuration files and in applications where data is being stored or transmitted.
-For more information on YAML, see the :hoverxref:`YAML website <http://yaml.org/>`.
+For more information on YAML, see the `YAML website <http://yaml.org/>`_.

 ARIAC consists of two main configuration files, which are described below in the following subsections.